shushtain/kobza/README.md

 A free and open-source ESL course.

 > ⚠️ **Pre-alpha**
-> Currently, there are no actual lessons, only a functioning parser.
+> Need to make pages with actual content.

 ## The Idea